4dcu-be/4dcu.be/_posts/2021-03-16-Code-Nugget-Correlation-Heatmaps.md

 |  petal width (cm) |      4.189447e-40 |         0.000334 |      8.156597e-70 |              NaN |

 Finally, the correlations need to be drawn and the ```clustermap``` function is great here.
-Though, we need a few extra lines of code to put an asterisk in the cells which are significant.
-While it isn't exactly rocket science how this is done, it did require a fair bit of digging in the code for clustermap to find exactly how to hook this in.
+Though we need a few extra lines of code to put an asterisk in the cells which are significant.
+While it isn't exactly rocket science how this is done, it did require a fair bit of digging in the ```clustermap``` code to find exactly how to hook this in.
-There are a ton of tweaks that could still be done here, but this will depend on your personal style and peference.
+There are a ton of tweaks that could still be done here, but this will depend on your personal style and preference.
 The hard part is done!
 Check out the result below!